Visitor Policies & Rules

 - Carry litter and recyclables out and dispose of properly

 New caches must have Arboretum approval in advance and they must adhere to the geocaching guidelines published at http://www.geocaching.com/about/guidelines.aspx.
-If you believe the location you have in mind will fit within these guidelines, please contact our director of horticulture, Shari Edelson.
-She will assign you an arboretum volunteer to discuss your proposal before final approval is given.
-No caches are permitted within the H.O.
+If you believe the location you have in mind will fit within these guidelines, please contact our public programs manager, Tim Gould, at email@example.com.
+He will consult with Arboretum staff and meet with you to discuss your proposal before final approval is given.
+No caches, apart from those administered by the Arboretum, are permitted within the H.O.
 Smith Botanic Gardens, and other areas of the Arboretum may be off limits to geocaching because of possible interference with other activities or site values.
 Any caches found within the Arboretum that have not been approved by the Arboretum staff will be removed.
 Your cooperation will ensure that geocaching continues to be welcomed within The Arboretum at Penn State.

 The Arboretum at Penn State places some restrictions on the use of the H.O.
-Smith Botanic Gardens and other parts of the Arboretum1 as a setting for taking photographs, including use of all image-recording devices, such as cameras, camcorders, and cell phones.
+Smith Botanic Gardens and other parts of the Arboretum1 as a setting for taking photographs, including use of all image-recording devices, such as cameras (including those on drones), camcorders, and cell phones.

 The Arboretum asks that all photographers, especially those filming videos, be respectful of others’ right to enjoy the peacefulness and tranquility of the Arboretum and of the Smith Botanic Gardens.